irenenikk/e2e-generator/README.md

 The training of the model is done using the script `generator/train.py`.
 The trained model is saved in checkpoints in the folder `generator/training_checkpoints`, and some necessary information is stored in training_info.pkl.

 ```
-$ python generator/generate.py rest_e2e/trainset.csv
+$ python generator/train.py rest_e2e/trainset.csv
 ```

 ## Generating utterances

 Utterance generation is done using the script `generator/generate.py`.
-You need the file `training_info.pkl` created in training, which involves information such as model hyperparameters and dataset vocabulary.
+In addition to the checkpoints, you need the file `training_info.pkl` created in training, which involves information such as model hyperparameters and dataset vocabulary.
+If your filenames match the ones given in training you don't have to specify the path to the checkpoints or the training info file.

 ```
 $ python generator/generate.py rest_e2e/devset.csv training_checkpoints  training_info.pkl